bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/05-dev-server.md

 * Will watch input files for changes
 * Will cause a rebuild to happen when changes happen
-* Handles hosting the "web application" for us.
+* Handles serving the "web application" for us

 ???